Varun-V87/Semiconductor-Packaging/README.md

 ## 5 - Package Design and Modeling: Building a Semiconductor Package from Scratch

-This is a hands-on lab to design a semiconductor wire bond package from scratch using Ansys Electronics Desktop (AEDT).

 ### 5.A - Introduction to Package Cross-Section Modeling in ANSYS Electronics Desktop (AEDT)

 **<U>Package Specifications:</U>**